stefanpejcic/OpenPanel/documentation/docs/admin/security/firewall.md

 ![csf firewall](/img/admin/firewall_csf.png)

+If you need to re-open all necessary ports for OpenPanel services and users, run the command: `opencli firewall-reset`.

 ## UFW

 If Uncomplicated Firewall (UFW) is installed, our custom interface will be displayed on **OpenAdmin > Firewall**.